 Apps, coaching software, and communication channels like Skype, Zoom, and email are the tools online personal trainers use to stay in touch with clients, keep them accountable, and help them reach their goals.

-For example, Hevy Coach is an all-in-one platform for personal trainers and coaches.
+For example, Hevy Coach is an all-in-one personal training platform.
 It allows fitness professionals to write and deliver workout plans to clients, make adjustments when necessary, track progress, and much more.
 The best part?
 All of that happens from a single dashboard, and there is no need to jump from one browser tab to the next.

 The neat thing about technology is that it allows effortless communication and the ability for the coach and client to recall details in their previous correspondence.